YouHaveTrouble/minecraft-optimization/README.md

 `Good starting value: default`

-This value overwrites server.properties one if not set to default.
+This value overwrites server.properties one if not set to `default`.
 You should keep it default to have both simulation and view distance in one place for easier management.

-### [paper.yml]
+### [paper-world configuration]

 #### delay-chunk-unloads-by